apprunjs/apprun-docs/docs/apprun-site.md

 <ws-comic></ws-comic>
 ```

-### Example of a html page:
+### Example of an html page:
 ```html
 <h2>Page</h2>
 <div>This is an HTML page</div>
 ```

-All the pages will be compiled to the ES modules into the `public` directory when you build the site.
+All the pages will be compiled into the ES modules in the `public` directory when you build the site.

 Next, you will learn how to [build](apprun-site-build.md) your site.